-- systematic failure to perform duties after written warnings without a valid reason; - · unexcused absence from work without a valid reason; - disclosure of commercial secrets: - being under the influence of alcohol or narcotics in the workplace; - professional inaptitude owing to poor qualifications confirmed by formal evaluation; - · staff redundancy or liquidation of the company; and - · other substantial reasons.
+- systematic failure to perform duties after written warnings without a valid reason; - unexcused absence from work without a valid reason; - disclosure of commercial secrets; - being under the influence of alcohol or narcotics in the workplace; - professional inaptitude owing to poor qualifications confirmed by formal evaluation; - · staff redundancy or liquidation of the company; and - certain other substantial reasons.

-Further, distance employees and the CEO could also be dismissed on the grounds set forth by such employee's individual employment contract.
+Further, a CEO could also be dismissed on the grounds set out by such an employee's individual employment contract.